Posted on

 Use fluid measurements

-Rather than using fixed pixel widths for columns, images, and containers, use percentages.
+Rather than using fixed pixel widths for columns, images and containers, use percentages.
 This will allow your content to scale proportionally based on the screen width.
 For example, instead of an image with width=”600px”, use width=”50%”.

 Avoid heavy styling

 Keep your email simple by limiting the use of custom styling, which won’t display properly in some email clients.
-Rely on basic HTML tables, inline styles, and the align attribute for layout.
+Rely on basic HTML tables, inline styles and the align attribute for layout.
 Center elements when needed.

-Following these practical steps will ensure your email content displays beautifully no matter what device your readers use to open their inbox.
+Following these practical steps will ensure your email content displays beautifully no matter what device your readers use to open their inboxes.
 Creating a great responsive email design experience for your subscribers is worth the effort.

-Test, test, and test some more
+Test, test and test some more

-Check how it displays on mobile devices
+Check emails on mobile devices

 Test on major email clients

 Not all email clients display emails the same way.
-Do tests on Gmail, Outlook, Yahoo Mail, and any other major email services your subscribers commonly use.
+Do tests on Gmail, Outlook, Yahoo Mail and any other major email services your subscribers commonly use.
 Look for any issues with how images, embedded links, buttons, or other interactive elements are displayed.
 Make edits to your code to fix any display issues and ensure consistency across clients.

 Check how fallback content appears